tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust-wasm.md

 `npm init wasm-app www`

 New `www` subdirectory
-* contains the files that will be sent to the frontend
+* contains the files that will be used by the frontend

 wasm-game-of-life/www/
 : ├── bootstrap.js